dberzano/dberzano.github.io/alice/vcaf/usersguide/index.md

 The `Tree` parameter tells PROOF that we should consider data coming from the `/aodTree`.

+The `Mode` parameter, when set to `remote`, tells PROOF not to check (open) every file while creating a dataset.
+Always set it to `remote` when running on data that comes from AliEn to allow for much quicker dataset creation.

 > Always test the search before starting the analysis on a potentially enormous
 > dataset! `gProof->ShowDataSet()` is your friend!